 - Exacerbations and hospitalizations during the last 12 months

-Healthcare professionals agree that the discussion of your family history is your best chance to be forthcoming.
+Healthcare professionals indicate that sharing family history of asthma or severe asthma is important.
+Be willing to proactively share details.
 Even if saying something about your asthma in the present feels uncomfortable, this is the time to put it all out there.
-It’s smart to make a list of questions before you go to this appointment so you don’t forget to ask about what’s on your mind.
-If you’ve been keeping a symptom diary — which is very helpful — don’t forget that.
+It's smart to make a list of questions and medical details to share before you go to this appointment so you don't forget to ask about what's on your mind.
+If you've been keeping a symptom diary — which is very helpful — don't forget that.
 Also, don’t be embarrassed to ask a question again.
 Remember, this is a lot of information to hear, absorb, and remember.
+Taking notes or bringing someone along may also be helpful.

 2. Perform a clinical exam

-Based on a standard exam at Michigan Medicine at the University of Michigan, doctors want to examine your:
+Based on a standard exam format offered at Michigan Medicine at the University of Michigan, doctors will likely want to examine your:

 - Nose, looking for drainage, swelling inside, and nasal polyps